Competition Law Services and Consultancy

 The Competition Policy in Cyprus is governed by two main laws:

-- The newly enacted Competition Act 13(I)2008 concerning anti-competitive agreements and restrictive practices.
+- The Competition Act 13(I)2008 concerning anti-competitive agreements and restrictive practices.
 Anti-competitive agreements are covered by the provisions of article 3 of the Competition Act.
 Article 3 covers both horizontal and vertical agreements by prohibiting all agreements formal or informal that have as an end result the prevention, restriction or distortion of competition within the Republic.
 Article 6 of the Competition Act covers restrictive practices, prohibiting abuse by one or more undertakings that hold a dominant position within a specified geographical market.
 Article 6 can be viewed as the Anti-Monopoly policy of the Cypriot Competition Policy.

 - The Law 22(I)/1999 for the control of Concentrations covering both mergers and acquisitions.
 A merger or an acquisition that falls under the provisions of the Law 22 (I)/1999 can be considered valid only if it is declared compatible with the demands of the competitive market by the Cyprus Commission for the Protection of Competition (CPC).

 Our Firm can deal with competition issues should these arise in the context of mergers, agreements, decisions or other practices.
 We can also provide legal services and advice in relation to price fixing, abuses of market dominance as well as refusals to access or other entry barriers, anti-competitive agreements such as tying and bundling.

 We advise our clients on their agreements, decisions and practices so as to ensure effective compliance with national and European Competition rules or other sectorial regulations.
 In case of mergers and acquisitions our Firm ensures that our clients are compliant with competition rules and are duly notified to the competent authorities.